lowbyte/esv-plugin/readme.txt

 Visit the ESV Options page under the Settings section of your dashboard.
 This will set up all of the initial settings.

 == Changelog ==

+= 3.9.1 =
+* Fix quirk with new verse/chapter match
+* Added Settings link to plugins dashboard page

 = 3.9.0 =
 * ESV Plugin is now wrapped in a class